JATOS/JATOS_docs/versioned_docs/version-3.9.1/Run_your_study/Run-your-Study-with-Study-Links.md

 A batch is a collection of study links and their assoziated workers.
 Using different batches is useful to organize your study runs, separate their results and vary their setup.
 E.g. you could separate a pilot run from the "proper" experiment, or you could use different batches for different worker types.

 Batches are organized in the Study Links page.
-Here you can create and delete batches, access each batch's properties and edit its **Batch Session Data** or look through their results.
+Here you can add and delete batches, access each batch's properties and edit its **Batch Session Data** or look through their results.

 Each study comes with a "Default" batch (although it can be renamed in its batch properties).